 - Update privacy settings: Adjust Venmo’s privacy settings to “private” so only you and the other person involved in the transaction can see the details.

 - Set a strong password: Creating unique passwords for different accounts and platforms protects you if your credentials are compromised.
+Passwords should include a mix of letters, numbers, and symbols and be hard to guess (aka the name of your first pet or your birthdate is a bad password).

 - Use antivirus software: Antivirus software can help protect your devices from malware, hackers, and online scams.